LIVING WITH IDIOPATHIC HYPERSOMNIA COMMUNITY GROUP

-The purpose of LWIH support groups is to support people with IH.
+The purpose of LWIH community is to provide an environment for people with IH.
 Therefore, only people with an Idiopathic Hypersomnia diagnosis are permitted to attend our meetings.
 Exceptions to this rule will be at the discretion of the group facilitators only.

-We will from time to time have special meetings that are aimed at parents of children (adults or minors) with IH so parents are encouraged to register their interest in our meetings.
+If there is enough interest we will have special meetings that are aimed at parents of children (adults or minors) with IH so parents are encouraged to register their interest in our meetings.
 We will contact them when meetings relevant to them have been scheduled.
 If your child is over eighteen years of age their consent will be required prior to your attendance at LWIH meetings.

 3rd Monday every month